elevenlabs/elevenlabs-js/README.md

 ## Timeouts

-The SDK defaults to a 60 second timout.
+The SDK defaults to a 60 second timeout.
 Use the `timeoutInSeconds` option to configure this behavior.

 ```ts